-Resident students must disclose to our office any felony convictions or other convictions for sexual offenses or drug distribution, sale, or manufacture.
-If a student has any such conviction(s), residing in on-campus housing first requires express permission from our office.
-Students with such convictions must agree to assist our office in conducting a background check and must adhere to any reasonable housing conditions placed on them at the discretion of our office.
+Resident students must disclose to the Office of Housing, Dining & Residence Life any felony convictions or other convictions for sexual offenses or drug distribution, sale, or manufacture.
+If a student has any such conviction(s), residing in on-campus housing first requires express permission from the Office of Housing, Dining & Residence Life.
+Students with such convictions must agree to a background check and must adhere to any reasonable housing conditions placed on them at the discretion of the Office of Housing, Dining & Residence Life.
 Based on the nature and circumstances of past or future convictions, the student can be prevented from residing in University-owned housing.